-We depend on our ability as a firm to recruit, train and motivate talented professionals who take personal responsibility for delivering high-quality work.
-In 2019, we recruited more than 380 graduates and 290 experienced hires to join the Firm.
+We depend on our ability as a firm to recruit, train, develop and retain talented professionals with diverse skills and perspectives who share in PwC's strong sense of personal responsibility for delivering high-quality services.
+As one of Ireland's largest graduate employers, we continued to recruit throughout the pandemic, virtually onboarding more than 300 graduates and 100 experienced hires to join the Firm in 2020.
 We support our graduate trainees through a focused training programme, the success of which is evidenced by our success rate in the professional examinations of both Chartered Accountants Ireland ("CAI") and the Irish Taxation Institute ("ITI"), which far exceeds the national average success rate.
 I would like to congratulate all our successful candidates in these examinations in achieving a key milestone in their professional careers.
-I am delighted to report that in 2019 seven of our PwC graduate trainees achieved top 10 placings in their final professional exams of CAI and ITI respectively, including achieving first places in both the CAI and ITI final exams.
+I am delighted to report that in 2020 nine of our PwC graduate trainees achieved top 10 placings in their final professional exams of CAI and ITI respectively, including achieving first places in both the CAI and ITI final exams.

 Assurance professionals need to have the commercial skills to understand business models and business risk, the technical skills to comply with standards and the relationship skills to engage with clients.
-It takes a special type of person to combine these skills with the scepticism required to do an effective audit.
-During 2019, in excess of 135,000 hours were spent by staff on audit training and a further 6,000 hours were spent on industry-specific training, a very significant but invaluable investment in the future.
+It takes agility and experience to combine these skills with the scepticism required to do an effective audit.
+During 2020, in excess of 150,000 hours were spent by Assurance partners and staff on training to sharpen their professional judgement, scepticism, technical and professional skills and a further 6,000 hours were spent on industry-specific training - a very significant but invaluable investment in the future.